UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 Status: Testing with users

 Purpose: Binning_wf is metagenomic binning software and wrapper script that assembles, refines, quality-checks and assigns taxonomy to metagenome-assembled-genomes (MAGs), or bins.
-This is a DAGman workflow that is built to run on the Center for High-Throughput Computing (CHTC, UW-Madison).
+This is a DAGman workflow that is built to run on the [Center for High-Throughput Computing](https://chtc.cs.wisc.edu/).
 The software takes assembled contigs, reads, and annotated scaffolds, and bins them.

 # Description of files in this directory